 According to a 2024 report, cybercrime is expected to cost businesses over $10.5 trillion annually by 2025.
 VPNs help protect against online threats, but they need to work properly.
 Understanding firewall port mapping ensures that customers get the best performance from their VPN services.
-Whether you’re new to VPN reselling or already have experience, this guide will help you provide better support to your customers.

 What is Firewall Port Mapping?